It'd make sense if you think you can just cut the Archer AX50's performance in half to figure out the Archer AX10. But you'd be so wrong.

 Again, the Archer AX10 doesn't have much to impress in terms of features.
 But it's always the performance that counts.
 And the router sure delivered on this front, for its modest hardware, in my trial.

-Like its other siblings, including the Archer AX50 and Archer AX3000, the AX10 doesn’t have a multi-gig port.
-So, according to the way I test routers, its performance will cap at 1 Gbps, no matter what.
+Like its other siblings, including the Archer AX50 and Archer AX3000, the AX10 doesn't have a multi-gig port.
+So, according to my Wi-Fi test method, its performance will cap at 1 Gbps, no matter what.

 In tests with Wi-Fi 5 clients, the AX10 did quite well, too.
-At a close distance, my 4×4 client averaged some 650 Mbps, and at 40 feet (12 m) away, my 3×3 client registered almost 580 Mbps.
+My 4x4 client averaged 650 Mbps at a close distance, and at 40 feet (12 m) away, my 3x3 client registered almost 580 Mbps.
 Again, one of the two was faster than the higher-end Archer AX3000.

-Note that this band of the AX10 uses Wi-Fi 4 (802.11n) while that of most others on the charts is of Wi-Fi 6.
-But that’s only to say, the changes in Wi-Fi standard has little effect on this band’s performance.
+Note that this band of the AX10 uses Wi-Fi 4 (802.11n) while most others on the charts use Wi-Fi 6.
+But that only shows how Wi-Fi 6 doesn't have much effect on this frequency band.

-The AX10 passed my three-day stress test with no issue.
+The AX10 passed my three-day stress test with no issues.
 It had the same coverage as the AX50, meaning if you have a home of around 1800 ft² (167 m²), place it in the middle, and you'll like to have good Wi-Fi signals everywhere.

 The TP-Link Archer AX10 is one of the most affordable routers on the market.
 Period.
 It brings the cost of Wi-Fi 6 to below that of many Wi-Fi 5 routers.
 But it's not a cheap router.
 Instead, among those I've worked with, it's one of the most dependable.

-The fact the AX10 is a stripped-down router with limited features means it won’t work for everyone.
-But for the majority of users who just need a frill-free Wi-Fi machine to share their typical Internet connection in a typically modest home, this is an excellent buy.
+The fact the AX10 is a stripped-down router with limited features means it won't work for everyone.
+But for most users who only need a frill-free Wi-Fi machine to share their typical Internet connection in a typically modest home, this is an excellent buy.

-The thing is, even if my assessment above is wrong, which it’s not, for the price, this router sure is a low risk, to say the least.
+The thing is, even if my assessment above is wrong, which it's not, for the price, this router sure is a low risk.